 Hair loss, also known medically as alopecia, is a normal, natural process that happens to everyone every day.
 People lose between 50 and 100 hairs per day on average.
 This lost hair is replaced in most people by new hair.
 Unfortunately, some individuals experience more noticeable and permanent hair loss.
 This occurs when new hair fails to grow in place of the old hair.

-There are a variety of possible causes for hair loss.
+There are a variety of possible causes of hair loss.
 These can include hormones, health problems, fever, genetics and environmental factors.
 Regardless of what’s causing permanent hair loss, it’s essential for people who want to re-grow their hair to know that there are steps they can take to address the problem and help them regain their full head of hair.

 Are Only Men Affected by Hair Loss?